AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-sheets-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Google Sheets modules
-description: In order to use Google Sheets with Adobe Workfront Fusion,you need the Workfront Fusion Google Sheets extension (optional, but required for instant triggers).
+description: In order to use [!DNL Google Sheets] with [!DNL Adobe Workfront Fusion],you need the [!UICONTROL Workfront Fusion Google Sheets] extension (optional, but required for instant triggers).
 author: Becky
 feature: Workfront Fusion, Digital Content and Documents
 exl-id: 11d62222-df34-472d-93d7-f0d53eb95c9b
 ---
 # Google Sheets modules

-In an Adobe Workfront Fusion scenario, you can automate workflows that use Google, as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront] Fusion scenario, you can automate workflows that use Google, as well as connect it to multiple third-party applications and services.

 For instructions about connecting your Google Sheets account to Workfront Fusion, see [Create a connection to Adobe Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)